 Liz is an experienced Occupational Therapist who is committed to supporting young people to live safe, independent lives.
 Liz is able to advise on strategies to meet pupils’ sensory needs as well as environmental adaptations to enable learners.
-Liz is a key part of the Autism Education Trust delivery team, bringing a unique perspective on how to support learners in the classroom.
+Liz brings a unique perspective on how to support learners in the classroom.
 Liz is able to support schools with environmental audits and sensory needs.

 A specialist in learning through play and Early Years teaching, Claire is highly skilled in engaging and supporting young children into the school environment.
 Claire uses TEACCH and Bucket Time principles across her teaching and is able to advise others on the use of these practices.
 Claire is also the Attention Autism Champion for the academy.
 Claire is due to begin working towards the Certificate in Play Therapy in the academic year 2021/2022.

 Speech and Language Therapist.